Growth driven phase transitions in Zinc Oxide nanoparticles through machine-learning assisted simulations: Results

 As such, Fig.\,\ref{fig:EndPoint} clearly demonstrates that the BCT-to-WRZ structural transition occurs in the vast majority of deposition simulations, irrespective of the initial cluster size or temperature.
 This behavior stands in stark contrast to the results obtained from simulations performed at fixed particle size initialized with crystalline seeds, where no transition from BCT to WRZ was observed, even for the largest nanoparticles.

-To assess whether the nanoparticle (NP) size is the key parameter governing the BCT-to-WRZ structural transition, the NP size at the transition point has been plotted as a function of the initial BCT seed size in Fig. \ref{fig:Transition}, with data averaged over 10 independent simulation simulations.
-This transition point is defined as the moment when the number of atoms in the WRZ-like configuration surpasses those in the BCT-like configuration.
+To assess whether the nanoparticle (NP) size is the key parameter governing the BCT-to-WRZ structural transition, the number of deposited atoms at the transition point has been plotted as a function of the initial BCT seed size in Fig. \ref{fig:Transition}, with data averaged over 10 independent simulation simulations.
+This transition point is defined as the last moment when the number of atoms in the BCT-like configuration surpasses those in the WRZ-like configuration.
 As previously noted, temperature appears to have a minimal influence on the transition behavior.
-In contrast, the crystalline cluster size at the transition tends to increase with the initial seed size, suggesting a correlation between the two.
-However, this observation should be interpreted with caution, as the large error bars indicate significant variability in the transition size across different simulations.
-Therefore, while the overall NP size may contribute to triggering the transition, it is unlikely to be the sole determining factor.
+More surprisingly, it seems that the number of deposited atoms at the transition point does not really depends on the size of the seed as well.
+We note that the measured error bars are relatively large.
+But, using a convergence of the mean analysis, we can show that 10 independent simulations is enough [see SI D] which means that the large error bars are only due to the stochastic nature of the crystallization process.